 Sure, the unqualified prospects take your calls, are friendly to you and you even feel “safe” calling them.
 You also fool yourself into thinking that you are doing a “good job” and are “building the relationship” yet you are wasting time and money and your manager is missing out on his/her bonus because you aren’t hitting your numbers.
 Too many unqualified leads in the sales pipeline.
 This is a bad situation to be in.

 Nurturing Unqualified Leads – The Power of a Drip

 Here’s what I’ve found to work best when dealing with unqualified leads… Have a drip email marketing campaign in place that nurture’s your unqualified leads automatically on a consistent basis.
 Think of it as “catch and release” when it comes to fishing.
 You’ve got a prospect that doesn’t measure up to having all three needed criteria for qualification.
 So you throw them back and let your drip email marketing take over.
 This way you stay in contact with them without bogging down your phone time and when a trigger event happens, they contact you.
 Now you’re dealing with a warm lead.

 OK, so what’s a trigger event?
 It’s when something happens on the prospect’s side that makes them realize they need a solution.

 All prospects have it and it’s the only thing that will make a lead “warm”.
 They become hand-raisers.
-And you’ll be ready to help when they need it most.
+And if you’ve been nurturing unqualified leads that matched your ICP (Ideal Customer Profile) when a trigger event happens on their end, you’ll be ready to help when they need it most.

 – Michael Pedone